Is My Gastroenterologist Wrong for Denying My Jury Duty Excuse?

 Reply to AlexT

 I agree to an extent.
-Three month out is still a learning curve.
-Me I can work a 12 hour shift drive a hour to work with no issues at all but I'm going on 31 years now.
-I'm sure the op with will get there on there own time.
+Three months out is still a learning curve.
+Me, I can work a 12-hour shift, drive an hour to work with no issues at all, but I'm going on 31 years now.
+I'm sure the OP will get there on their own time.

 AlexT